 A fall can be a very serious occurrence for an elderly patient, affecting not only their physical health, but also confidence and psychological well being.
 According to the World Health Organisation falls account for 40% of all injury related deaths (World Health Organization, 2007).
 Older people in particular are more likely to experience a fall.
 The aforementioned study found that approximately 28-35% of people aged over 65 fall at least once per year, this figure increases to 32-42% when considering those aged over 70.
 Furthermore, falls accounted for more than 50% of injury related hospital admissions for people over 65.

 In addition to the obvious physical risks associated with a fall is the psychological impact.
 The study conducted by Bailey (Bailey, 2011) found that people who have experienced a fall have had negative experiences arising from the fact that they have been labelled a ‘faller’, by themselves and others.
-This labelling can have a severely detrimental effect on the quality of life of the individual, with typical advice to ‘fallers’ reported as being to ‘slow down’, or to ‘take care’ – this advice can cause a loss of confidence int eh individual as they become acutely aware of their status as a ‘faller’.
+This labelling can have a severely detrimental effect on the quality of life of the individual, with typical advice to ‘fallers’ reported as being to ‘slow down’, or to ‘take care’ – this advice can cause a loss of confidence in the individual as they become acutely aware of their status as a ‘faller’.

 A survey conducted by Demiris et al. (Demiris et al., 2004) of older adults (over 65) and their attitudes to smart homes identified a number of areas where the respondents felt that technology could be beneficial to them – these areas included emergency help and fall detection and prevention.